Dudeiebot/leetcode/tome.md

 - for finding the maximum depth in a tree, we perform a recursion to the left and right of the tree, then add 1 to the max of the height(root.Left && root.Right).
 Always remember the base case for all this algorithm or you can get it wrong there
 - converting a sorted array to a binary tree is straight forward with recursion and that is by dividing the array into 2, and representing the root as the middle, then follows the remaining value of root.right and root.left
 - checking for balanced tree, we go create 3 helper func max, abs and dfs. the max func check between our max height on both the left and right, the abs check for the diff between the left and the right and the dfs is use to introduce the new int we added to the program
+- Minimum height, we create a helper func that check for the Minimum values and also when all the remaining value are nil, it give us the second output as answer then we add it to the root